lolyu/aoi/books/head_first_DPDK/01_09_dpdk_basics/c04_ring_buffer.md

 * `__rte_ring_headtail_move_head(&r->prod, &r->cons, r->capacity, is_sp, n, behavior, old_head, new_head, free_entries)`
     * check if enough room in the ring
     * update the producer head
+* `algorithms built around CAS typically read some key memory location and remember the old value.
+Based on that old value, they compute some new value.
+Then they try to swap in the new value using CAS, where the comparison checks for the location still being equal to the old value.
+If CAS indicates that the attempt has failed, it has to be repeated from the beginning: the location is re-read, a new value is re-computed and the CAS is tried again.`
 ```c
 static __rte_always_inline unsigned int
 __rte_ring_headtail_move_head(struct rte_ring_headtail *d,                // d is the producer, s is the consumer